RangerMauve/mostly-minimal-spanning-tree/README.md

 ## Knobs

 - How big a sample of peers should you load
-- What percentage of peers should connect to further peers
+- What percentage of peers should connect to their furthest peer

 ## Uses